kekru/code-analysis-bitbucket-exporter/README.md

   project: some-project
   # Your Bitbucket repository inside the Bitbucket project
   repo: some-repo
+  # Optional: Commit id for which the report should be exported
+  # Must be pushed to Bitbucket before
+  # Defaults to the current commitId (by running 'git rev-parse HEAD')
+  commitId: 500bf0068609dc0521b69731396b2ee7d66ce10c

 reporter:
   # Optional: Add exporter for the PMD reporter